RaveMaker/FlexLM-License-Monitor/README.md

 ### Installation

-1. Edit license-check.lst,
+1. Clone this script from github or copy the files manually to your prefered directory.

-    and fill it with your servers list (one in a row):
+2. Edit license-check.lst and fill it with your servers list (one in a row):

         AppName port@hostname